tyson28081/PagesWord-To-DocsWord_VBA/README.md

 # PagesWord-To-DocsWord_VBA
-Con este Recurso ***VBA MACRO WORD***, vamos ah *convertir* cada pagina de un Word a documentos .DOCX independientes.
-Por ejemplo si tengo un Documento Word con 7 paginas, estas 7 paginas se extraeran aparte como nuevos Documentos Words; osea 7 Documentos Word aparte del original.
+With this ***VBA MACRO WORD*** Resource, we are going to convert each page of a Word to independent .DOCX documents.
+For example, if I have a Word Document with 7 pages, these 7 pages will be extracted separately as new Word Documents; I mean 7 Word documents apart from the original.

 tyson_77newday@hotmail.com